How gentle movement can overcome mind gremlins, limiting beliefs and emotional issues

 Demo of mindset coaching session to deal with limiting beliefs; dealing with feelings of disappointment, letting parents down, shame and embarrassment.

-If you would like to learn a wider range of movements from 4 routines then please subscribe to Wimble Library.
+If you would like to view more training, look at more demos and learn a wider range of movements from 4 routines then please subscribe to Life Library.